Brightcove Native Player for iOS Reference

 Auto Layout

-Set the translatesAutoresizingMaskIntoConstraints on BCOVPUIPlayerView to NO.
+Set the translatesAutoresizingMaskIntoConstraints on BCOVPUIPlayerView to false.

 Then add the constraints for the layout; setting the top, right, left and bottom anchors of your BCOVPUIPlayerView to equal that of videoView